XBraid/xbraid/test/README.md

 ### Level 3 Script

+Here we look at the highest level, where `autotest.sh` runs all of the level 2 machine tests and emails out the results. \n

 Files used:
 -  `autotest.sh`

 Output:
 -  `test/autotest_finished`
 -  `/usr/casc/hypre/warp/testing/AUTOTEST-20**.**.**-Day`
+- Email to recipients listed in `autotest.sh`

 At the highest level sits `autotest.sh` and is called automatically as a cronjob.
 If you just want to check to see if you've broken anything with a commit, just use lower